humio/humio-operator/docs/api.md

         <td><b>ingestSizeInGB</b></td>
         <td>integer</td>
         <td>
-          perhaps we should migrate to resource.Quantity? the Humio API needs float64, but that is not supported here, see more here: https://github.com/kubernetes-sigs/controller-tools/issues/245<br/>
+          IngestSizeInGB sets the retention size in gigabytes measured at the time of ingest, so that would be the uncompressed size of the data. perhaps we should migrate to resource.Quantity? the Humio API needs float64, but that is not supported here, see more here: https://github.com/kubernetes-sigs/controller-tools/issues/245<br/>
           <br/>
             <i>Format</i>: int32<br/>